Oklahoma Christian University: Campus

-In 2013, OC opened the Boker-Wedel Eagle Trail, a 5 km path around the campus.
-The side-by-side asphalt and crushed granite running paths span a distance of 3.1 miles around the campus and have lighting, landscaping and security phones.
-The trail connects with the Edmond running trails system.
+In 2013, OC introduced the Boker-Wedel Eagle Trail, a 5 km path encircling the campus.
+This trail, composed of side-by-side asphalt and crushed granite running paths, spans a distance of 3.1 miles and is equipped with lighting, landscaping, and security phones.
+It also connects with the Edmond running trails system.
+The trail system also runs around Memorial Road Church of Christ, a neighbor to OC on the southwest side.

 In April 2016, the university unveiled Hartman Place, a scripture garden and waterfall.
-Hartman Place contains a space designated for students to write, using chalk on slate, remembrances of loved ones they have lost.